 All exterior sidings leak.
 However, unlike other siding material, where generally there is sufficient air flow to evaporate water that gets behind the siding before significant deterioration occurs.
 Water that gets behind stucco can become trapped where it can cause rot and mold.

 Stucco has been around almost forever.
-If installed by knowledgeable, caring, consciences, trades people can be an excellent siding / wall cladding.
-My opinion is that the problems are primarily caused from poor installation.
+If installed by knowledgeable, caring, consciences, tradespeople can be an excellent siding/wall cladding.
+My opinion is that the problems are primarily caused by poor installation.
 But, there are other factors listed below that have also contributed to the problem.